billbuchanan/esecurity/unit04_public_key/README.md

 Cipher: 96708304500902540927682601709667939
 </pre>

-Can you crack the cipher and find the value, if you know we are using using 60 bit primes [example]?
+Can you crack the cipher and find the value, if you know we are using using 60 bit primes [example](https://medium.com/asecuritysite-when-bob-met-alice/cracking-rsa-a-challenge-generator-2b64c4edb3e7)?

 ## Sample Exam Questions